-In Part 1, we explore the difference between living alone, being alone, and loneliness and in Part 2, we look at loneliness and its link with social connection.
+In Part 1, we explore how living alone is often automatically associated with loneliness, and establish the difference between loneliness and solitude.
+In Part 2, we take a closer look at loneliness and its link with social connection.
 We show how our levels of social connection can set loneliness apart as a condition in itself, with physical and mental effects – dispelling misconceptions that loneliness is a consequence of spending time in solitude or living alone.

 The Independent reported on a study carried out by King’s College London highlighting that in fact, younger generations are experiencing more feelings of loneliness.
 At the time of the study, earlier in 2020, many countries were amidst government lockdowns, isolating many people to their own homes for months.

 It’s interesting to note that in comparison, the elderly who were thought to be at most risk of loneliness and isolation did not report in as high numbers of feeling unhappy or alone as did their younger counterparts.
 This may seem a contradiction to what is stereotypically associated with these two opposing generations.

 The younger person – seemingly surgically attached to a device, being able to link with friends, family or strangers in an instant – compared to the older person with only time on their hands.
 Maybe this brings us back to our ability to be content in our own company.

 New research emerging is suggesting there is a biochemical response to loneliness.
 Kay Tye, a neuroscientist, is trying to trace loneliness in the brains circuit to better understand the impact of loneliness on individuals.
 She is also developing tools to identify and help those who are most affected.
 Research is starting to show that loneliness has a physical effect on the body.
 Loneliness is linked to the accelerated spread of diseases, the reduced immunity to mental health conditions and increased risk of developing dependencies on drugs and alcohol.